 Principal Investigator: Rosha McCoy, MD, Senior Director of Advancing Clinical Leadership and Quality

 Health and Human Services: National Institutes of Health

 “Faculty Roster” is a five-year, $3,250,726 contract (whose costs are split 50:50 between NIH and the AAMC) that supports a continuously updated database with comprehensive information on the educational, employment, and demographic backgrounds of faculty members at medical schools in the United States.

-“AAMC Career Development Program for Maximizing Opportunities for Scientific and Academic Independent Careers (MOSAIC) Scholars” is a five-year $1,325,959 award that supports a multichannel education program for cohorts of National Institutes of Health (NIH)-awarded K99/R00 scholars.
+“AAMC Career Development Program for Maximizing Opportunities for Scientific and Academic Independent Careers (MOSAIC) Scholars” provides $216,000 for the first year and $280,800 for the second year of a five-year cooperative agreement that supports a multichannel education program for cohorts of National Institutes of Health (NIH)-awarded K99/R00 scholars.